 Starting a Studio Business

-Well, I put up a few demos that friends and I recorded, and somehow began attracting bands from all over California.
+Well, I put up a few demos that Jake and I recorded, and somehow began attracting bands from all over California.
 Soon, they were even traveling from out of state!
 Don't get me wrong - it didn't make me rich, but I was basically making my own schedule.

 I was becoming free.